English Associate of Arts Transfer Degree

 To earn this AA-T degree, students must meet the following requirements:

-- completion of the following major requirements with grades of C or better
+- completion of the following major requirements with a minimum grade of "C" (or "P")

 - completion of a minimum of 60 CSU transferable semester units with a grade point average of at least 2.0; and